icons8/free/README.md

 ### <a name="NamingScheme"></a>NamingScheme Enum
 Controls the use of suffixes/prefixes in export file names. _//Sketch Compatibility_

-* `0` Suffix - Indicates that the file name comes with a user-defined suffix.
+* `0` Suffix - indicates that the file name comes with a user-defined suffix.
-* `1` SecondaryPrefix - Indicates that the file name comes with a user-defined prefix.
+* `1` SecondaryPrefix - indicates that the file name comes with a user-defined prefix.
-* `2` PrimaryPrefix - Indicates that the file name comes with a user-defined prefix.
+* `2` PrimaryPrefix - indicates that the file name comes with a user-defined prefix.

 ### <a name="OverlayBackgroundInteraction"></a>OverlayBackgroundInteraction Enum
  _//Sketch Compatibility_